zhangweiheng/geek_time_algorithm/README.md

-for geek algorithm assignment submission.
+for geek algorithm assignment submission1.